ChallengeSY/nebunoid/manual.md

 ----

 ### Campaigns
-There are 216 levels, split into nine (9) official campaigns of varying size and difficulty.
+There are 230 levels, split into ten (10) official campaigns of varying size and difficulty.
 A wide variety of blocks are available, from multi-hit blocks, to invincible blocks, to blocks that can gain hit points over time.
 Various obstacles may be mixed together.
 Rumor has it that some campaigns may have hidden levels...

 Stars are earned by completing levels for the first time.
 Harder campaigns require a certain number of stars to break their locks open.